 You do not defame where, for example:

 - X hands a letter to Y that says: “You are a thief”.

-To be defamatory, the statement has to tend to lower the public opinion of the victim – in other words, to damage their reputation.
+To be defamatory, the statement has to lower the public opinion of the victim – in other words, to damage their reputation.
 The old formula is that the statement brings the victim into “scandal, ridicule, odium and contempt”.

 However, if your reputation is ‘shot’ already, you may not be defamed or receive nothing by way of damages.
 So if X says Y is a thief and Y is proved to be a thief, or has been convicted of theft in the past, Y will be better off ‘holding fire’.